webhooksite/webhook.site/readme.md

 ### Docker

 The provided Docker Compose file sets up a complete environment that runs the Webhook.site image and all dependencies (Redis, Laravel Echo Server, etc.).
 Note that if running this in production, you should probably run a Redis server that persists data to disk.
 The Docker image is also not tuned for large amount of traffic.

-To run: `docker-composer up`
+1. Run `docker-compose up`

-The app is then available on [http://127.0.0.1:8084](http://127.0.0.1:8084).
+2. The app is available on [http://127.0.0.1:8084](http://127.0.0.1:8084).

 ### Web Server